Shooting of Abby Zwerner: Shooting

-During a routine lesson, at approximately 2 p.m. local time on January 6, 2023, a six-year-old male student pointed a 9mm Taurus pistol at Zwerner and then shot at her when she tried to reach out for the weapon.
-The bullet first passed through her hand and then lodged in her abdomen.
-Police reported that the shooting was intentional.
-Police report that there was no struggle or warning given before the student discharged the gun.
-The child's mother legally owned the gun that the student brought to the school in his backpack.
+During a routine lesson, at approximately 2 p.m. local time on January 6, 2023, the student pointed a 9mm Taurus pistol at Zwerner and then shot at her when she tried to reach out for the weapon.
+The bullet first passed through her hand and then lodged in her chest.
+Police reported that the shooting was intentional, and that there was no struggle or warning given before the student discharged the gun.
+The child's mother Deja Taylor owned the gun that the student brought to the school in his backpack.

-Immediately after being shot, Zwerner escorted all of her students out of the classroom and away from the shooter while another staff member, according to police, restrained the shooter until police took him into juvenile detention.
+Immediately after being shot, Zwerner escorted all of her students out of the classroom and away from the shooter while Amy Kovac, a reading specialist at the school, restrained the shooter and called 911, restraining the shooter until police took him into juvenile detention.

+Zwerner later told reporters that she remembers the student pointing the gun at her, the look on his face and the gun going off.
+She had registered that the room was no longer safe for her students and escorted them out.
+She recounted that she remembers getting to the office and struggling to breathe before passing out.